OpenArena

 OpenArena is a free and open-source video game.
-It is a first-person shooter, and a clone of Quake III Arena.
+It is a first-person shooter, and a fork of ioquake which in itself was a fork of Quake III Arena.

 Development

 The OpenArena project was established on August 19, 2005, one day after the id Tech 3 source code released under GNU GPL-2.0-or-later license.

-OpenArena was officially released for Microsoft Windows, Linux, and macOS.
+OpenArena was officially released for Microsoft Windows, Linux and macOS.
 Third parties have also ported the game to FreeBSD, OpenBSD, Android and iOS.
 The game was also unofficially ported to the Raspberry Pi.